A Role for the Fauxrizon in the Semiclassical Limit of a Fuzzball: The evaporation paradox

+In a moment, I will discuss each of these assumptions, including their meanings and motivations, at length.
+For now, it is sufficient to note that the three assumptions are each widely accepted as well-motivated, and EG in particular is understood as a consequence of physical Hawking radiation thought to be emitted by astrophysical black holes, treated semiclassically.
+Yet, given LM, GH precludes the peculiar global geometric structure involved in EG --- hence, a paradox.

-The amendments to (1-3) have another advantage: they make clear the evaporation paradox's underlying modal character.
+The amendments to the three assumptions have another advantage: they make clear the evaporation paradox's underlying modal character.
 In \S\ref{secFuzz} below, this will be important.
-Namely, (2) and (3) are respectively claims about necessary and possible features of adequate choices of representation of astrophysical black holes as spacetime models within the context of semiclassical gravity, given the formal characterization of spacetimes in semiclassical gravity supplied by (1).
-But in conjunction with that formal characterization supplied by (1), (2) implies that there \emph{cannot be} naked singularities in adequate representations of astrophysical black holes as spacetime models within semiclassical gravity, whereas (3) insists that there \emph{can be}.
+Namely, GH and EG are respectively claims about necessary and possible features of adequate choices of representation of astrophysical black holes as spacetime models within the context of semiclassical gravity, given the formal characterization of spacetimes in semiclassical gravity supplied by LM.
+But in conjunction with that formal characterization supplied by LM, GH implies that there \emph{cannot be} spacetime geometry of the kind involved in EG in adequate representations of astrophysical black holes as spacetime models within semiclassical gravity, whereas EG insists that there \emph{can be}.

-Finally, notably left out of the paradox is an assumption, alongside the `without boundary' stipulation in (1), that spacetimes in semiclassical gravity are inextendible.
+Finally, notably left out of the paradox is an assumption, alongside the `without boundary' stipulation in LM, that spacetimes in semiclassical gravity are inextendible.
 This omission is important: in \S\ref{secFuzz}, such an assumption will be violated.
 Yet, it is arguably at odds with standard attitudes in the foundations of spacetime literature to allow for extendible spacetimes in applications of relevant theories.
 For ease of mind on this matter, see \citep[ch.
 6]{manchak2020global} for some critical discussion on the logic of extendibility, which counsels against standard attitudes.